 Research approval is normally granted by the target organisation, i.e., the unit under which the material is collected or other research work is conducted in practice.
 Each individual research subject gives his or her consent to participating in the research.

-The starting point for the work of the Ethical Review board are the ethical principles of research in the humanities and social and behavioural sciences:
+The starting point for the work of the Ethics Committee are the ethical principles of research in the humanities and social and behavioural sciences:

 The ethical review examines the manner of carrying out the research, or in other words

 The review weighs the potential negative effects or harm to the subjects resulting from participation in the study in relation to the intended scientific value of the study.

 When weighing the potential risks and harm, ethical considerations focus on the encounter between the researcher and the subject, which can include unanticipated factors.

 A statement on the ethics of a research design, regardless of the discipline in question, must be requested from the Research Ethics Committee in the Humanities and Social and Behavioural Sciences if the study meets certain requirements specified by the Finnish Advisory Board on Research Integrity.